Kearlay/project_list/time_series.md

 Secondly we have to train the classifier and to predict car sales and check the accuracy of the prediction.

 - <a href="https://nbviewer.jupyter.org/github/Kearlay/time_series/blob/master/household_electricity_consumption.ipynb">Household Power Consumption Forecasting</a><br>
+This archive contains 2075259 measurements gathered in a house located in Sceaux (7km of Paris, France) between December 2006 and November 2010 (47 months).

 - <a href="https://nbviewer.jupyter.org/github/Kearlay/time_series/blob/master/minimum_daily_temp.ipynb">Minimum Daily Temperature Analysis
 </a><br>